 How to deal with Mental Erectile Dysfunction

-Although erectile dysfunction is a sensitive subject and a private matter that most men don’t like discussing, speaking with a therapist in a safe space in which you’re protected by confidentiality may be helpful.
+Although erectile dysfunction is a sensitive subject and a private matter that most men don’t like discussing, speaking with a therapist during psychotherapy in a safe space in which you’re protected by confidentiality may be helpful.

 Therapy is a powerful way of targeting any feelings of guilt, shame, anxiety or inadequacy that might underlie your erectile difficulties.
-Working through your psychological issues or relationship problems with a mental health professional can help to eliminate the effects those issues have on your sexual performance
+Working through your psychological issues or relationship problems with a mental health professional can help to eliminate the effects those issues have on your sexual performance.

 Communication is vital for increasing emotional intimacy between you, which can help to enhance your sex life.